Poojit-Matukumalli/Project-RelayX/README.md

 📬 Contact

-Created by Sparrow
+Created by Poojit Matukumalli.

 Reach out via email or open an issue on GitHub.
 If Emailing about any issues, Please summarize the issue in 10 words or less in the Subject line.
-Anyone can reach out casually, Thanks for using Project RelayX.
+Anyone can reach out casually if they want, Thanks for using Project RelayX.

 Email : projectrelayx@gmail.com